 The first idea that occurred to me was to write about skullcap tincture.
 This is the tincture I reach for in the middle of the night when I cannot sleep.

 Sometimes my mind is just over-active at night, mulling over issues and problems that didn’t quite get solved during the day.
-One dropper full of skullcap tincture quiets my mind and helps me to fall back to sleep within about ½ hour.
+One dropperful of skullcap tincture quiets my mind and helps me to fall back to sleep within about half an hour.

-Skullcap (Scutellaria lateriflora) is a tonic for our nervous system.
+Skullcap is a tonic for our nervous system.
 It can calm anxiety and irritability and also lift our spirits.

 In Opening our Wild Hearts to the Healing Herbs, Gail Faith Edwards also writes that skullcap can be useful as a pain reliever and also in helping people with overcoming addictions.

 I’ve been looking for an effective headache remedy and will reach for my skullcap next time someone in our family complains of a headache.